Drug information

 Always take ritonavir in combination with other HIV medicines.

-If you have taken too much ritonavir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you have taken too much ritonavir, contact your health care provider or local poison control center (1-800-222-1222 or online) right away, or go to the nearest hospital emergency room.

 For more information on how to take ritonavir, see the FDA drug label.